open-source-labs/mlflow-js/README.md

 ## Contributing

 We welcome contributions to <i>MLflow.js</i>!
-Please see our [Contributing Guide](/CONTRIBUTING.md) for more details on how to get started.
+Please note that this library is maintained by independent community contributors, not the MLflow core team or Databricks.
+See our [Contributing Guide](/CONTRIBUTING.md) for more details on how to get started.

 <br>